martinrybak/futuristic/README.md

   }
 }
 ```
+The `futureBuilder` parameter is required.

+The `initialBuilder` parameter is required if `autoStart` is false (see example below).

 The optional `busyBuilder` displays a widget when the `Future` is busy executing.
 By default, it shows a centered `CircularProgressIndicator`.
 By displaying this, we inform the user that the operation is in progress and also prevent the `Future` from being triggered twice accidentally.

-The optional `errorBuilder` displays a widget when the `Future` has failed with an `Error` or `Exception`.
+The optional `errorBuilder` displays a widget when the `Future` has failed, typically with an `Error` or `Exception`.
 This is provided as a parameter, together with a `retry` function that can be called to "retry" the `Future`.

 The optional `dataBuilder` displays a widget when the `Future` has succeded.
 The resulting `T` value of the `Future<T>` is provided as a parameter to the callback.
 Note that this will be `null` in the case of a `Future<void>`.